 As mentioned above, to complete an allergy and immunology fellowship, you’ll have to complete a residency in either internal medicine (three years) or pediatrics (four years).

-Once you’ve made it to your allergy and immunology fellowship program, you can zero in on your specialty and master your craft.
+Once you’ve completed residency, you can attend an allergy and immunology fellowship program.
+Here, you can zero in on your specialty and master your craft.
 Fellowship programs are highly selective educational opportunities for motivated doctors who want to perfect their craft.
+This is where your allergy schooling begins.

 The American Academy of Allergy Asthma and Immunology (AAAAI) keeps a list of allergy/immunology fellowship programs on its website.